 This problem is a big part of why I started to look into making my own.
-I started with my DIY Laundry Soap and now I'm tackling window cleaner because let's face it with 4 kids ages 6 and under no window or mirror stays clean for long!
+I started with my DIY Laundry Soap and now I'm tackling window cleaner because let's face it with 4 kids no window or mirror stays clean for long!

 So here goes this takes less than a minute to mix and you are off cleaning again!